orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

 ---

 Anders has been involved with OrbitDB since finding it in late 2018.
 In March of 2020 I started working on a collaborative filesystem on top of IPFS using OrbitDB.
-In July 2020 a parter and I leveraged this to build sailplane, a p2p Dropbox-like web app that made us finalists in the first HackFS.
+In July 2020 a partner and I leveraged this to build Sailplane, a p2p Dropbox-like web app that made us finalists in the first HackFS.
-In February 2021 I was contracted by Equilibrium to maintain OrbitDB and in November we signed an open source grant from Protocol Labs to fund the first part of development for OrbitDB 1.0.
-During the 6 month grant period I worked on keeping the current version supporting the latest js and go ipfs implementation, as well as a protocol spec and implementation for 1.0.
+In February 2021 I was contracted by Equilibrium to maintain OrbitDB.
+In November we signed an open source grant from Protocol Labs to fund the first part of development for OrbitDB 1.0.
+During the 6 month grant period, I worked on keeping the current version supporting the latest js and go ipfs implementation, as well as a protocol spec and implementation for 1.0.

 ## Team code repositories

 <!-- Please provide links to your team's prior code repos for similar or related projects. -->

 Anders:
-  - https://github.com/orbitdb : maintainer to orbitdb, its submodules, and resources
+  - https://github.com/orbitdb: maintainer to orbitdb, its submodules, and resources
-  - https://github.com/cypsela/sailplane-web : collaborative filesystem web app built with orbitdb and ipfs [[ref1]](https://showcase.ethglobal.com/hackfs/sailplane-web) [[ref2]](https://filecoin.io/blog/posts/meet-the-hackfs-teams-vol.3/)
+  - https://github.com/cypsela/sailplane-web: collaborative filesystem web app built with orbitdb and ipfs [[ref1]](https://showcase.ethglobal.com/hackfs/sailplane-web) [[ref2]](https://filecoin.io/blog/posts/meet-the-hackfs-teams-vol.3/)
-  - https://github.com/tabcat/orbit-db-fsstore : a custom orbitdb database representing a filesystem
+  - https://github.com/tabcat/orbit-db-fsstore: a custom orbitdb database representing a filesystem

 Mark:
-  - https://github.com/orbitdb : core contributer to orbitdb, its submodules, and resources
+  - https://github.com/orbitdb: core contributor to orbitdb, its submodules, and resources
-  - https://github.com/tallylab/tallylab : local-first, end-to-end encrypted data diary app
+  - https://github.com/tallylab/tallylab: local-first, end-to-end encrypted data diary app
-  - https://github.com/orbitdb/orbit-db-powergate-io : A bridge between OrbitDB and Powergate
+  - https://github.com/orbitdb/orbit-db-powergate-io: A bridge between OrbitDB and Powergate

 # Additional Information